 No medicine person can promise a particular result… That’s because it’s you who has to do the work in the ceremony, each ceremony will be different and it’s the work you put into it that will give you the results.

 Manipulative people avoid having to tell you the whole story, by distracting you from asking your questions.

-How to Trust a Shaman:
+How to Trust a Medicine Person:

 It is important for you to monitor your own reaction to a shamanic healer.
-A shaman who is in a good place, is likely to make you feel safe and accepted.
+A medicine person who is in a good place, is likely to make you feel safe and accepted.
 If there is any reason you are uncertain, take your time.
 There’s no rush.
 Here are a few things to look out for.

 Keep an open mind about how a medicine person should look… As stated before a balanced is one who should have their foot firmly placed not just in the spirit world but also of this world.
 A medicine person generally prefers the outside world to not know that they are a smedicine person and therefore, will not be wearing the robes and headdress you were expecting.
 They’re more likely to be a regular person, like the guy in the corner shop, or the middle-aged woman you walked past when you were looking for a medicine person.

 You find the medicine person… This may seem obvious but when someone approaches you and offers you an unbelievably cheap price for a ceremony… it may not be just a good deal… remember this is your life you are putting in another person’s hands.
 You should not feel forced or persuaded in any way to partake in a ceremony, this is your decision, so take your time and think about it.
 Tip: let your intuition guide you towards them.
 The best kind of medicine person will let you find them.